 Introduction to Medical Office Basics | 4 Weeks | 5 QCH |

-This course focuses on the basic concepts in the professional practice of medicine and the role/function of the medical assistant.
-The students will be introduced to computer usage, keyboarding, basic word processing concepts, and formatting documents.
-Included is a comprehensive study of medical root words, combining forms, suffixes, and prefixes.
+This course focuses on the basic concepts in the professional practice of medicine and the role/function of the biller and coder.
+Students will be introduced to a comprehensive study of medical root words, combining forms, suffixes, and prefixes.
 This course addresses terminology used in various medical specialties, as well as common medical abbreviations and symbols.
 An introduction to anatomy and physiology through the study of cell and tissue structure and function is also included.
-Introduction to professionalism in the work place.
-Lastly, the students are introduced to math for health care professionals including adult and child dosage calculations.
+Introduction to professionalism in the workplace.

 |

-This course focuses on the basic concepts in the professional practice of medicine and the role/function of the medical assistant.
+This course focuses on the basic concepts in the professional practice of medicine and the role/function of the biller and coder.
 The students will continue training on computer usage, keyboarding, basic word processing concepts, and formatting documents.
 Included is a comprehensive study of medical root words, combining forms, suffixes, and prefixes.
 This course addresses terminology used in various medical specialties, as well as common medical abbreviations and symbols.
 A continued review of systems relative to their anatomy and physiology.
-An introduction into basic pharmacology principles as well as adult and children’s medication dosing.
-Continued professionalism in the work place.
+Continued professionalism in the workplace.

 |

-This course focuses on the basic concepts in the professional practice of medicine and the role/function of the medical assistant.
+This course focuses on the basic concepts in the professional practice of medicine and the role/function of the biller and coder.
 The students will continue with computer usage, keyboarding, basic word processing concepts, and formatting documents.
 Included is a comprehensive study of medical root words, combining forms, suffixes, and prefixes.
 This course addresses terminology used in various medical specialties, as well as common medical abbreviations and symbols.
 A continued review of systems anatomy and physiology throughout.
-Pharmacological forms and medication administration.
-Adult and pediatric dosing.
-Applied research project.

 |

-Administrative & Health Information Technology is designed to assist the student to demonstrate hands-on competencies in regards to front-office procedures, which includes appointment scheduling, preparing reports, electronic patient information data entry, correct documentation, maintenance of medical records either paper or electronic form, proper telephone techniques and time management.
+Administrative & Health Information Technology is designed to assist the student to learn about front-office procedures, which include appointment scheduling, preparing reports, electronic patient information data entry, correct documentation, maintenance of medical records in either paper or electronic form, proper, and time management.

 |

-During this course, the student will develop a basic understanding in the use of the ICD-10-CM coding system, as well as insurance billing.
+During this course, the student will develop a basic understanding of the use of the ICD-10-CM coding system, as well as insurance billing.
 The student will learn about commercial as well as federal programs for insurance carriers.
-The billing process and the insurance claims payment process as well how to avoid insurance fraud and abuse.
-Lastly the students will learn how to write letters of appeals.
+The billing process and the insurance claims payment process as well as how to avoid insurance fraud and abuse.
+Lastly, the students will learn how to write letters of appeal.

 |